Prescription drugs derived from the Artemisia annua plant show very limited benefit in improving cancer treatment outcomes.

 CancerChoices ratings for artesunate and other artemisinin-based drugs

 We rate artesunate and other artemisinin-based drugs on seven attributes, with 0 the lowest rating and 5 the highest.
+We rate the strength of the evidence supporting the use of artesunate and other artemisinin-based drugs for a medical benefit, such as improving treatment outcomes or managing side effects.

 See how we evaluate and rate complementary therapies ›